AlOwain/owmst/README.md

 How could you expand the game into more fields, how could you make a MMORPG out out it?

+## Usage of Odin

+This is my very first time using Odin, I have not written or read anything about it, but I'll try to catch up as fast as possible!

+...I don't think I'm confident enough to build the server using Odin yet, I might finally have a project with two prevalent programming languages!
+If the Linux kernel can do it, why can't I?

+Although I won't ever duplicate work and I might need to, for instance, in the Physics of it all.
+I could just have a Rust wrapper on the Odin physics, given that it is highly scrutinized.
+I'm not sure all this seems right though.

 ## Game Design Theory

 ### General